keskisan/Voxels-For-Blender/README.md

 # Voxels-For-Blender
-make voxel objects in blender.
+I added support for marching cubes.

-This is made up of two scrips Voxels.py and voxelUI.py.
-Both are needed.
+This is made up of 5 scrips Voxels.py, voxelUI.py, marching_cubes_table.py, VoxelsCubes.py, VoxelMarchingCubes.py.
 I don't know how to get this to work as a plugin.
-It can be used by making and saving a scene and copying both scrips into what ever directory you saved the scene.
+It can be used by making and saving a scene and all the scripts into what ever directory you saved the scene.
 Then you can open them in the blender text editor which is most easily accessed from the scripting tab way on the top right hand side. push the play button on the voxelUI.py script and a tab named voxel should appear on the UI in the 3d view.
 You can push 'n' in the 3d view to make the UI visible if its not visible.

 The script works by adding extra information to a mesh object so these can be duplicated and edited as any normal mesh object.
 Be aware that if you do edit the mesh using voxel functions will delete what ever edits you made.
 Undo functionality works somewhat but not consistently.
+Voxels works well with modifiers including the subdivision modifier.

 Update Voxel: if you change any of the property settings the voxel will not automatically update.
 That's what this button is for.